Irresponsible AI: big tech's influence on AI research and associated impacts: How does big tech contribute to irresponsible AI?

+A growing concern with impacts that are still uncertain is the proliferation of so-called AI slop due to the widespread adoption of generative AI \citep{holden2026aislop}.
+According to a study by \citet{paredes2026genai}, about half of all internet articles in English are now primarily generated by language models.
+While some authors have discussed the cultural value of AI slop \cite{kommers2025aislop}, others speak of AI as trash \citep{pasek2025aitrash} to highlight both the informational and environmental harms.
+In fact, the generative AI systems deployed by big tech have been connected to the spread of mis- and dis-information \citep{bontridder2021role, wack2025generative}, and social media platforms owned by big tech have played a direct role in the dissemination of fake news \citep{aimeur2023fakenews}.
+In academia, there are growing concerns that the massive, uncritical adoption of generative AI to write papers and peer reviews will have a negative impact on the quality of science \citep{liang2025llms, kim2025position, guest2025aiacademia}.

-Big tech’s influence also extends into militarism, where AI and data resources are deployed to support the scaling and proliferation of warfare \citep{ali2021artificial, maaser2022bigtechwar}.
-Several high-profile projects illustrate this involvement.
-Google, Amazon, and Microsoft provide cloud services, AI tools, and infrastructure to the Israeli military \citep{ohchr2025from, fatafta2025artificial, abraham2024order, davies2025revealed}, which has killed tens of thousands of Palestinians in Gaza since October 2023 and is being investigated since early 2024 by the International Court of Justice for the crime of genocide \citep{icj2024genocide, ocha2025gaza}.
-Google recently announced a partnership with Lockheed Martin---a major weapons contractor---to ``integrate Google's advanced generative AI into Lockheed Martin’s [...] ecosystem" \citep{lockheed2025lockheed}.
-Previously, Meta proudly announced partnerships with Lockheed Martin and other weapons manufacturers such as Palantir and Anduril \citep{clegg2025open}.
-Amazon, Microsoft, and Google have all contributed to Project Maven \citep{manson2024ai}---the US military initiative utilizing AI to assist decision-making in military operations.
-Contrary to common claims that AI will make warfare more precise and reduce bloodshed, AI use has reportedly played a key role in Israel's levelling of Gaza, with algorithms being used to facilitate and justify high-throughput targetting and striking \citep{abraham2024lavander}.
-Moreover, since geopolitical conflicts increase the demand for weapons, profit-driven weapon manufacturers have a long history of lobbying for the proliferation of wars \citep{hartung2004much}.
-We speculate that the growing involvement of big tech in this business amplifies pro-military political influence and increases the economic incentive for expanding conflicts around the globe.
+Big tech’s impacts also extend into militarism, where AI and data resources are deployed to support the scaling and proliferation of warfare \citep{ali2021artificial, maaser2022bigtechwar}.
+For instance, Google, Amazon, and Microsoft provide cloud services, AI tools, and infrastructure to the Israeli military \citep{ohchr2025from, fatafta2025artificial, abraham2024order, davies2025revealed}, which has killed tens of thousands of Palestinians in Gaza since October 2023.
+Since late 2023, South Africa has an open proceeding against the State of Israel at the International Court of Justice concerning alleged violations in the Gaza Strip of the Convention on the Prevention and Punishment of the Crime of Genocide \citep{icj2024genocide}.
+In September 2025, a UN Independent International Commission concluded that the actions committed by Israeli authorities against Palestinians constitute ``underlying acts of genocide'' \citep{hrc2025genocide}.
+Google has recently announced a partnership with Lockheed Martin---a major weapons contractor---to ``integrate Google's advanced generative AI into Lockheed Martin’s [...] ecosystem" \citep{lockheed2025lockheed}.
+Previously, Meta also announced partnerships with other surveillance and weapons companies such as Palantir and Anduril \citep{clegg2025open}.
+Amazon, Microsoft, and Google have all contributed to Project Maven \citep{manson2024ai}, a US military initiative utilising AI to assist decision-making in military operations.